-CitusDB follows an architecture similar to Hadoop to scale out Postgres: one master node holds authoritative metadata about shards in the cluster and parallelizes incoming queries.
+CitusDB follows an architecture similar to Hadoop to scale out Postgres: one primary node holds authoritative metadata about shards in the cluster and parallelizes incoming queries.
 The worker nodes then do all the actual work of running the queries.

 In CloudFlare's case, the cluster holds about 1 million shards and each shard is replicated to multiple machines.
-When the application sends a query to the cluster, the master node first prunes away unrelated shards and finds the specific shards relevant to the query.
-The master node then transforms the query into many smaller queries for parallel execution and ships those smaller queries to the worker nodes.
+When the application sends a query to the cluster, the primary node first prunes away unrelated shards and finds the specific shards relevant to the query.
+The primary node then transforms the query into many smaller queries for parallel execution and ships those smaller queries to the worker nodes.

-Finally, the master node receives intermediate results from the workers, merges them, and returns the final results to the application.
+Finally, the primary node receives intermediate results from the workers, merges them, and returns the final results to the application.
 This takes anywhere between 25 milliseconds to 2 seconds for queries in the CloudFlare analytics cluster, depending on whether some or all of the data is available in page cache.

 At CloudFlare, we love the CitusDB architecture because it enabled us to continue using PostgreSQL.
 Our analytics dashboard and BI tools connect to Citus using standard PostgreSQL connectors, and tools like

 pg_upgrade just work.
 Two features that stand out for us are CitusDB’s PostgreSQL extensions that power our analytics dashboards, and CitusDB’s ability to parallelize the logic in those extensions out of the box.